 That doesn’t justify their crime, but most of us on the other side aren’t really interested in the desperation that spurs someone to commit a crime.
 We’re too busy dehumanizing those people in order to acquit ourselves of any guilt that might stand in the way of taking their life should the “need” arise.
 We’re too busy keeping the bad guys away and ourselves safe to take the risk of extending the very love and grace we claim is the only thing that can radically change and ultimately save their lives.

 I’m not saying you shouldn’t own a gun or shouldn’t be a hunter or should never go to a shooting range, but far too many American Christians have exchanged the radical call of the gospel for the false security of the gun.
+There are safer, more humanitarian ways of ensuring our security.
+Instead of shooting a gun to stop crime, we could install security cameras to prevent or deter the act.
+Nobody has to get injured, nor does anybody truly need to commit the crime in the first place.
+If you air on the side of forgiveness, you might want to check out some home security cameras reviews to give yourself a better idea of how firearms are not the answer to preventing crime.
 Rather than giving life to others, we’re more concerned with protecting our own and not just in our homes or workplaces, but in our churches.

 If we’re packing heat in the pulpit, there’s no more room left for grace.

 If we’re prepared to take the lives of our enemies in the place where they should find salvation, our gospel is just empty words.